Medicare Hospice Cap

 Interestingly, and contrary to MedPAC’s theories of hospice growth, the overwhelming majority of the growth in hospice days of care during this period was provided not by new hospices, but by hospices well established before 2000, mainly not-for-profit providers.
 MedPAC’s oft-repeated suggestion that “new-for-profit-hospices-admitting-ineligible patients” were responsible for a material portion of hospice growth between 1998 and 2007 simply isn’t supported by any numbers we’ve ever seen.

-Despite the 20% compound growth rate throughout much of the last decade, by 2011 still fewer than 43% of Medicare decedents received any hospice care, suggesting that today most of America’s terminally ill seniors, more than one million people each year, still receive their end-of-life care in and out of hospitals and other acute care facilities, or they receive no care at all.
+From 1998 until 2007, hospice access more than doubled, from about 20% to over 43%.
+Hospice access has been largely stagnant from 2007 through 2013 at 43% to 45%.
+Today most of America’s terminally ill seniors, more than one million people each year, still receive their end-of-life care in and out of hospitals and other acute care facilities, or they receive no care at all.

 Hospice Length of Stay